Wood Dust - Health Effects

 Irritation, coughing or sneezing are caused by the dust itself.
 Exposure to excessive amounts of wood dust may irritate the eyes, nose, and throat.
 Workers may also experience shortness of breath, dryness and sore throat, conjunctivitis (inflammation of the mucous membranes of the eye), and rhinitis (runny nose).

 Respiratory system effects include decreased lung capacity, and allergic reactions in the lungs such as hypersensitivity pneumonitis (inflammation of the walls of the air sacs and small airways), and occupational asthma.
-Hypersensitivity pneumonitis may develop within hours or days following exposure and is often confused with cold or flu symptoms because it begins with headache, chills, sweating, nausea, breathlessness, etc. Tightness of the chest and breathlessness can be severe, and the condition can worsen with continued exposure.
-Some hypersensitivity pneumonitis conditions may be caused by moulds that grow on the wood (and by not the wood itself).
+Hypersensitivity pneumonitis may develop within hours or days following exposure and is often confused with cold or flu symptoms because it begins with headaches, chills, sweating, nausea, breathlessness, etc. Tightness of the chest and breathlessness can be severe, and the condition can worsen with continued exposure.
+Some hypersensitivity pneumonitis conditions may be caused by moulds that grow on the wood (and not by the wood itself).
 Occupational asthma may also develop.
 Western red cedar is a wood that has a clear association with the development of asthma.

 Toxic effects are specific to the species of wood.
 The chemicals in the wood may be absorbed into the body through the skin, lungs, or digestive system.
 When the body absorbs the chemical, the chemical may cause headaches, loss of weight, breathlessness, giddiness, cramps and irregular heartbeat.

-While many species of trees have been associated with health effects, table 1 summarizes health effects from some common types of wood.
+While many species of trees have been associated with health effects, table 1 summarizes the health effects from some common types of wood.

 |Table 1: Health Effects Reported with Various Types of Woods |

-(Adopted from Work Safe Alberta (2009))
+[Adopted from Work Safe Alberta (2009)]

 |Wood Type||Health Effects|